ongres/pgqueries/sql/SharedBuffers/README.md

 If a page is used, its minimum is 1 (ring securing), leaving it at 0 when unpinning.
 A usagecount buffer 0 means it is dirty or it is not being used.

-A LWLock is issued to have a consistent view so beware on executing this during high peaks of concurrency.

 ```
 //buf_internals.h